ory/docs/docs/docs/ecosystem/projects.md

 ready the system for more complex scenarios without painful and slow upgrade processes.

-The above-mentioned _identity management server_ is to be announced soon.
+The identity management server **ORY Kratos** enables you to implement login and registration in a secure and straightforward way.
 Instead of re-writing login, logout, activation emails, 2fa, and worrying about GDPR, you spin up a docker image and write a simple UI for it in the language or framework of your choice.
+You have custom requirements for your users experience?
+No problem, you can implement your own custom flows without hassle.

 **ORY Hydra** enables you to become an OAuth 2.0 and OpenID Connect provider.
 If you're not writing a basic web app but something that has to work on different